 Red Bluff is a somewhat small city located in the state of California.
 With a population of 14,131 people and five constituent neighborhoods, Red Bluff is the 362nd largest community in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Red Bluff is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Red Bluff is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Red Bluff who work in office and administrative support (14.11%), food service (10.31%), and sales jobs (10.05%).
+Unlike some cities, Red Bluff isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Red Bluff are a mix of both white- and blue-collar jobs.
+Overall, Red Bluff is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Red Bluff who work in sales jobs (13.66%), office and administrative support (11.84%), and personal care services (8.95%).

-Red Bluff is a somewhat ethnically-diverse city.
+Red Bluff is a very ethnically-diverse city.
 The people who call Red Bluff home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Red Bluff residents report their race to be White, followed by Native American.
+The greatest number of Red Bluff residents report their race to be White, followed by Asian.
 Red Bluff also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.38% of the city’s residents.
-Important ancestries of people in Red Bluff include Irish, English, Italian, and Swedish.
+People of Hispanic or Latino origin account for 17.85% of the city’s residents.
+Important ancestries of people in Red Bluff include Irish, English, Italian, and European.

 The most common language spoken in Red Bluff is English.
 Other important languages spoken here include Spanish and Korean.